wp-plugins/dpabadbotwp/readme.txt

 3. Go to 'Settings > dpaBadBotWPMenu' and edit and save settings.

 == Screenshots ==
-1. Shows that only one field data needs to entered and that is the directory where dpaBadBot is located. screenshot-1.png
-2. Shows what IP addresses you have been using to access your WordPress site. screenshot-1.png
+1. Shows that only one field data needs to be entered and that is the directory where dpaBadBot is located.
+Also shows what IP addresses you have been using to access your WordPress site. screenshot-1.png

 == Frequently Asked Questions ==